T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 """"""""""""""""

 Additional to the upload, it's possible to split the uploaded file (only PDF files) into several SVG or JPEG files, one file per PDF page.
-The split is done via http://www.cityinthesky.co.uk/opensource/pdf2svg/ or Image Magick `convert`.
+The split is done via a) http://www.cityinthesky.co.uk/opensource/pdf2svg/ or b) Image Magick `convert`.

+Currently, QFQ can only split PDF files.

+If the source file is not of type PDF, activating ``fileSplit`` has no impact: no split and NO complain about invalid file type.

  * *FormElement.parameter*: